NMTHmations/thesis-work/YOLO_training_files/yolov5/README.roboflow.txt

-Detect And Classify Object Detection - v1 2025-04-24 9:57pm
+Detect And Classify Object Detection - v3 2025-07-18 9:43pm
 ==============================

-This dataset was exported via roboflow.com on April 24, 2025 at 8:01 PM GMT
+This dataset was exported via roboflow.com on July 18, 2025 at 7:44 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects